I want to share with you a little question, the answer to it... is critical to your marketing success.

 It's just, "So what"?
 Or another way of phrasing that is...
 Who Cares?

 And so who's asking this question?

-Well it's anyone that's receiving your marketing.
-They're going to be asking themselves that question of So What, even if it just in subconscious way .
+Well, it's anyone that's receiving your marketing.
+They're going to be asking themselves that question of So What, even if it is just in a subconscious way.
 If what you have to say resonates, they'll keep reading, and they'll keep engaging, if it doesn't they are off to something else.

-A while back, I did an ad critique for an IT company who wanted me to review their brochure.
+A while back, I did an ad critique for an IT company that wanted me to review their brochure.
 They thought it was It was beautiful, but it was actually a crappy brochure.
-It did look nice, but it was all about speeds, servers, motherboards, memory and all sorts of technical stuff.
+It did look nice, but it was all about speeds, servers, motherboards, memory, and all sorts of technical stuff.